 Since your issuer is less likely to make money on interest payments for a charge card, they’re more likely to charge an annual fee.
 However, like with annual fee credit cards, charge cards are often paired with rewards structures that allow you to easily earn back the cost.

-For instance, while it’ll cost a pretty penny ($595 annually) to get The Business Platinum Card® from American Express, the potential savings and perks, like travel statement credits and lounge access, make it one of the best business cards on the market.
+While it’ll cost a pretty penny ($595 annually) to get this card: The Business Platinum Card® from American Express, the potential savings and perks, like travel statement credits and lounge access, make it one of the best business cards on the market.

 5. Rewards and perks